LoneSalmon/Active-Directory/README.md

 <h3>🚧 Configuring a Failover Cluster 🚧</h3>

-- Now let's move on to creating a Failover Cluster to DHCP.

 <p align="center">
   <strong>😨 "A Failover Cluster?!
 I thought we were done with DHCP!" 😨</strong>  <br>
   <p align="justify">
     <em> Yeah, sure.
 You can stop here...
 Why would you need a Failover Cluster?...
 BAM!
-Your DC1 decided it's taking a holiday, along with its DHCP server to the digital Caribbean, In 8 hours, all of your DHCP clients are going to lose their lease and, therefore, lose their IP address information.
-Do you think you have the wits to fix the issue in less than 8 hours? at midnight? oh, you forgot the keys? you're having a gut-wrenching diarrhea?
-Do you think you can survive all the human factors and restore stability to your organization before all hell breaks loose?</em>
+Your DC1 decided it's taking a holiday, along with its DHCP server to the digital Caribbean, In 8 hours, all of your DHCP clients are going to end their lease and lose their IP information.
+Do you think you have the wits to fix this in less than 8 hours? at midnight? oh, you forgot the keys? you're having a gut-wrenching diarrhea?
+Can you survive all the human factors and restore stability to your organization before all hell breaks loose?</em>
   </p>
 </p>

 <p align="center">
   <strong>😨 "I get your point.
 What is a Failover Cluster, then?" 😨</strong>  <br>
   <p align="justify">
-    <em>A failover cluster ensures high availability and load balancing for DHCP services, improving network reliability.
+    <em>It ensures high availability and load balancing for DHCP services, improving network reliability.
 In Load Balance mode, both servers share the DHCP client load, while in Hot Standby mode, one server is active while the other is on standby, ready to take over if the active server fails.
-This setup helps prevent DHCP service interruptions and is especially valuable in environments where uninterrupted IP address assignment is critical.</em>
+This setup helps prevent DHCP service interruptions.</em>
   </p>
 </p>

 ___

 - The first step is to create a DHCP server role in DC2 using the same steps we took when we <a href="#--creating-server-roles-">configured a DHCP server on DC1</a>; By selecting the DHCP server role and adding it's features.  <br>
-- Then we go through the initial configuration, the same way we did <a href="#--dhcp-configuration--">here</a>  <br>
 - Now that we're done with the initial configuration, we will move to DC1 DHCP tools.  <br>
 - We will right-click "IPv4" again and select "Configure Failover..."  <br>